Athletic Trainers & Iceless Cold Therapy Units

 Education

 Education is something that athletic trainers can pass on to their athletes.
-By fully understanding the injury and how to treat it, trainers can pass along sound advice and a recovery plan that is backed by science.
+By fully understanding the injury and how to treat it, trainers can provide sound advice and a recovery plan that is backed by science.

 Diet

 Different foods can stimulate healing and help reduce inflammation.
-But having a well-balanced diet, athletes can fuel their body toward a speedy recovery.
+By having a well-balanced diet, athletes can fuel their body toward a speedy recovery.

-Gel packs as opposed to ice are great in that they accomplish the same result as ice but without water or risks of mold.
-In addition, trainers do not have to travel with large ice machines to treat an athlete.
+Cold gel packs accomplish the same result as ice but without water or risks of mold.
+In addition, trainers don’t have to travel with large ice machines to treat an athlete.

 Cryotherapy helps soothe soreness between workouts and helps reduce swelling and pain after an injury.
 However, providing cold therapy on the spot can be a challenge.